laurent-martin/asp_fpx_postproc/README.md

 * f.1.mxf
 * f.2.mxf

 Note that if a package contains many files and has an action, all files are moved, but if some of the files already existed, not all files may end up with the same "version" extension. (e.g. if a first package has "f.mxf", and a second has "f.mxf and g.mxf", the destination folder will have f.mxf f.1.mxf and g.mxf).
+The version number is the version of the file, not version of package.

-The metadata field shall be of type "Option List" and follow those rules:
+The metadata field shall be of type "Option List".
+From Faspex documentation:

- * List items are separated by ", " (comma and space, see Faspex documentation)
+* List items are separated by ", " (comma and space)
+* An option list may be "required" or "optional".
+* "optional" field has no default value selected
+* "required" field has first value pre-selected
- * In order to not provide a default value, and force the submitter to select a value, the list shall begin with ", " (comma and space, i.e. an empty first item).
+* In order to avoid a default value, and force the submitter to select a value, the list shall begin with ", " (comma and space, i.e. an empty first item).

+In addition, for the post-processing script to work:

 * The format of each item is a text, like "Low resolution" optionally followed by an action following the format: "(M:path/to/subfolder)".
 Example of value for the Option List:
 `, Low Resolution, High Resolution (M:provider_a\ingest\highres)`

 This example means: